-This Earth Day marks 11 years since Intrepid Travel set a goal to become one of the biggest carbon neutral travel companies in the world.
+This year marks 11 years since Intrepid Travel set a goal to become one of the biggest carbon neutral travel companies in the world.

 In late 2010 we achieved this goal through our Carbon Management Plan and all our offices around the globe officially became carbon neutral.
 The main sources of carbon emission from our trips (transport, accommodation and waste) are also assessed and offset into renewable energy projects.
 Since then, we’ve offset over 250,000 tonnes of carbon emissions from our trips and offices worldwide, including over 40,000 tonnes of carbon in 2016.